ucb-bar/maveric-bringup/README.md

 - [x] Separation between power planes [d:7/3]
   - Pull back power planes from board edge too
   - OK I performed some additional continuity hacking too, seems good
-- [ ] JTAG debugging help [d:7/3]
-  - [ ] Add extra 3-pin headers for VDD and VDDV
-  - [ ] Add pullup/pulldown resistor footprints (0603, DNP) on JTAG nets
-  - [ ] Add 0ohm jumpers for the JTAG FPGA traces to isolate FPGA if necessary
-- [ ] UART debugging help [d:7/3]
+- [x] UART debugging help [d:7/3]
   - Ideally we should be able to test the level shifter and USB-UART Pmod without having the chip in place or even having a FMC connection to a FPGA
   - The only thing we need for that is to power VDDV and +3.3V
-  - [ ] Add extra header pins for 3.3V so we can drive it
+  - [x] Add extra header pins for 3.3V so we can drive it
+- [x] JTAG debugging help [d:7/3]
+  - [x] Add extra 3-pin headers for VDD and VDDV we can use for breadboarding hacks
+  - [x] Add 0ohm jumpers for the JTAG FPGA traces to isolate FPGA if necessary
+  - [x] Add pullup/pulldown resistor footprints (0603, DNP) on JTAG nets
+  - [x] Recheck JTAG connector pinout (T vs R TCK)
 - [ ] Resync PCB with schematic and fix up layout [d:7/3]
 - [ ] Clean all silks [d:7/3]
   - Placement, overlap, and text